 To help you get Transition started in your community we have produced ‘The Essential Guide to Doing Transition’ (available in several languages).
 It gives you an overview of Transition and outlines all the activities that that can help you to develop Transition in your community, as well as being illustrated with great stories from around the world.

 Don’t worry if you feel overwhelmed after reading this guide, as we have also created a whole range of activities, guides and info sheets in the 7 essential ingredients section to support you through this process.
 Many of them are linked to from within the Essential Guide.

 You will notice that this guide is about the processes you can use, it does not tell you what projects you should be doing or what issues you should be focusing on.
 This is because Transition is about local responses to problems and it is up to you to decide what to focus your attention on and how to frame Transition for your community.
 Lots of groups have developed Transition without carrying out all the activities mentioned in this guide, so feel free to do it your own way, we would love to hear what you have found to work.

-Also don’t forget there is a Transition Training called Launch that is great introduction to Transition and how to start it.
+Also don’t forget there is a Transition Training called Launch that is a great introduction to Transition and how to start.
 We thank you for taking this first step and welcome you to the Transition family, a global family taking steps at a local level to create a better world.

-Here is a list of all the resources we have to do to help you do Transition.
+Here is a list of all the resources we have to help you do Transition.